Sensoformer: Robust Sim-to-Real Inference on Variable-Geometry Sensor Sets via Physics-Structured Randomization: Problem Formulation and Methodology

 \section{Problem Formulation and Methodology}

-We formalize the earthquake source characterization as a regression task mapping a variable set sensor data to a physical source mechanism.
+We formalize the inference of complex physical states from ad-hoc sensor networks as a regression task on variable-cardinality sets.
+We use earthquake source inversion as our primary benchmarking task to validate the proposed framework.

-\textbf{The physical source ($\mathbf{y}$)}.
-Our target is the seismic event $\mathcal{E}$ parameterized by a latent physical state $\mathbf{y} \in \mathbb{R}^6$.
-This state encapsulates the Moment Tensor ($3\times3$ symmetric tensor) \cite{aki2002quantitative}, representing the fault orientation and slip direction (5 independent zero-trace $M_{ij}$ components), and the moment magnitude $M_W$ indicating the energy scale \cite{kanamori1977energy}.
+\textbf{The Physical Target ($\mathbf{y}$)}.
+For our seismic benchmark, the target event is parameterized by a latent physical state $\mathbf{y} \in \mathbb{R}^6$.
+This state encapsulates the 3D Moment Tensor \citep{aki2002quantitative}, representing the fault orientation and slip direction (5 independent zero-trace $M_{ij}$ components), and the moment magnitude $M_W$ indicating the energy scale.

 \textbf{The Observation Set ($\mathbf{X}$)}.
-Unlike images defined on regular grids, a seismic network is an ad-hoc collection of sensors.
-We represent the observation as an unordered set $\mathbf{X} = \{ (\mathbf{w}_i, \mathbf{s}_i) \}_{i=1}^{N}$, where $N$ is the number of stations, which varies per event.
-One of the key motivations for requiring the inverse mapping to be permutation-invariant is this varying nature of $N$, which will mess up most fixed representations of the data.
-Each element in the set is a multi-modal tuple: $\mathbf{w}_i \in \mathbb{R}^{C \times T}$ represents the dual-domain waveform features, including both the raw velocity time-series (for phase information) and their spectral representations (for frequency-dependent properties); $\mathbf{s}_i \in \mathbb{R}^d$ represents scalar metadata including station azimuth, epicentral distance, locations, and the amplitude and amplitude ratios of the waveforms.
-Thus, they encode the physical attenuation from distance-based amplitude decay necessary to unravel the source magnitude.
+Unlike images defined on regular grids, real-world physical monitoring relies on ad-hoc collections of sensors.
+We represent the observation as an unordered set $\mathbf{X} = \{ (\mathbf{w}_i, \mathbf{s}_i) \}_{i=1}^{N}$, where $N$ is the varying number of available sensors per event.
+This highly variable cardinality renders standard fixed-length representations inapplicable, necessitating a permutation-invariant architecture.
+Each set element is a multi-modal tuple: $\mathbf{w}_i \in \mathbb{R}^{C \times T}$ contains dual-domain waveform features (raw time-series and spectral representations), while $\mathbf{s}_i \in \mathbb{R}^d$ contains discrete scalar metadata (e.g., spatial coordinates, azimuth, and distance-based amplitude decay).